FOR IMMEDIATE RELEASE

 Contact: Beth Martin – 713-271-3900

-Houston, Texas―State Representative Gene Wu announced today that he has sent a formal request to the U.S. Department of Justice asking that they investigate whether any Texas agency has violated the US Refugee Act of 1980, or if any Texas agency has violated the US Constitution or federal law by specifically targeting a group for discrimination based on their ethnicity or country of origin.
+Houston, Texas―State Representative Gene Wu announced today that he has sent a formal request to the U.S. Department of Justice and the best Private investigators asking that they investigate whether any Texas agency has violated the US Refugee Act of 1980, or if any Texas agency has violated the US Constitution or federal law by specifically targeting a group for discrimination based on their ethnicity or country of origin.

 “Governor Abbott and Commissioner Chris Traylor’s order to resettlement organizations to stop accepting Syrian refugees is unprecedented in our state’s history; Texas has never before interfered with any prior refugee group,” said Representative Wu.
 “Our nation’s highest laws directly protect all people from discrimination based on their race, ethnicity, religion, and many other factors.
 This order to assistance groups may have violated federal law.”